cuckoo-network/cuckoo/packages/home/blog/2024-04-20-staking-and-mining-tokens-with-gpu.md

 The entire system takes a couple of roles to work together:

 - **GPU Miner Staker:** Individuals or entities running computation resources to execute AI tasks.
-They hold CUC tokens with a wallet to stake in the network.
+They hold CAI tokens with a wallet to stake in the network.
 The more they stake, the higher the chances that they will get assigned GPU tasks.
 - **App Builders (Coordinator Staker):** Developers creating AI applications on top of Cuckoo Network, overseeing task distribution and quality control.
-They carry CUC tokens with a wallet to stake in the network.
+They carry CAI tokens with a wallet to stake in the network.
 The more they stake, the higher the chances that they will get GPU miners who are willing to work with them.
 - **Stakers:** Participants who stake tokens to vote for trustworthy Miners and coordinators.
 They will be rewarded for their stakes.
 - **Staking Contract:** A smart contract where Miners and coordinators register and stakers vote for them.
 - **Coordinator Node**: Generative AI applications call APIs of this node to offer GPU tasks like prompt to generate images in the network.